 Easy installation for any fitting with a starter.

 2) Electronic ballast fittings - no starters.
 Unlike the example shown above, these fittings do not have a starter.
 These units will require an electrician to 'wire out' the existing ballast.
 Fittings without starters that come on instantly are generally electronic ballast.

 A direct replacement with less lumens?

 Lumens are a measure of total light output.
 It is true that the Philips LED tube produces less lumens than a modern T8 fluorescent tube.

 However, regular T8 tubes release their light in all directions (360˚).
 Much of this light is lost in the fitting and to unused parts of the room.

-The Philips LED Tube only directs its light output downward, where it is actually needed.
-It has a beam angle of about 140˚ so it still spreads light throughout the room, but without losing any light to the fixture or ceiling.
+The Philips LED Tube only directs its light output downward (160˚ beam angle), where it is actually needed.
+It still spreads light throughout the room, but without losing any light to the fixture or ceiling.

 Don't forget to check the packaging for the LED starter.
 It's easy to miss if you happen to open the package at the other end!

 The LED starter is essentially just a safety fuse.
 It allows the LED tube to work in your existing light fittings, with no further modification.